 - Marking of College research paper.

-- Implementing the supervisor policy.
+- Assisting the PSC with implementing the supervisor policy.

 - Checking that registrar workplaces meet the criteria set in the Approved Training Facility Policy.

 The EdC is responsible for monitoring registrars’ progress through the training programme, including their compliance with Continuing Professional Development requirements.
-This includes detecting and remediating poor performance (see Registrar performance policy), and arranging practice visits for registrars.
+This includes detecting and remediating poor performance (see registrar performance policy), and arranging practice visits for registrars.

 Much of the day-to-day activity is delegated to the Director of Clinical Training, with the operational and administrative management of the practical courses is delegated to the GM and office staff.